The Horsemen's Benevolent and Protective Association of Ontario

 How do you join the Pension Plan?

-Just complete an enrolment form and return it to one of the HBPA of Ontario’s offices.
+Just complete an enrolment form and return it to one of the HBPA’s offices.
 After you have completed your enrolment form and your application has been confirmed as eligible by the Pension Committee, your membership in the Plan will begin.

 Please note that people 65 and over cannot join the Plan, even if they meet the eligibility requirements.
 A separate unregistered plan has been created for these individuals.